American Pika: Profile and Information

 Females show mate preference when more than one male is available.
 Pikas are known as reflex ovulators (ovulation only occurs after mating) and are seasonally polyestrous.

-Parturition occurs at lower elevations as early as March but occurs at higher elevations from April to June.
+Parturition occurs at lower elevations as early as March but at higher elevations from April to June.

 Predators of the pika include hawks, eagles, coyotes, bobcats, weasels, and foxes.